To give you a better understanding of a garage door opener, we have prepared a complete list of opener components and accessories.

 Garage door opener camera – As of now, the only option available is the LiftMaster 85503.
 This opener is from the elite series.
 The camera provides the opportunity to see what is going on in the garage; the owner can see who enters the garage.
-This is a great security feature that includes activity notifications and is a worthwhile investment.
+This great security feature includes activity notifications and is a worthwhile investment.

 Garage door opener connectivity

 Genie Aladin Connect – the Genie/Overhead smartphone control application